-Significant activities activities Key Performance Indicator Link to Corporate Plan Customers Engagement Level Progress as at 30 June: The Waste Collection Contractor continues to compty with the Key Performance Indicators (KPIs) established in the Waste Collection Contract.
-That is, JJ Richards is meeting the criteria for a limited number of missed bins, delivering new bins within the specified time period, repairing and/or replacing damaged bins within the prescribed timeframe and minimising contractor specific servicing complaints.
-There have been 595 Waste Collection complaints recorded year to date, with 715,234 waste collection services being "conducted". d in the Waste Collection Contract.
-That is, JU offining the prescribed timeframe and minimising vices being "conducted".
-Richards is meeting the criteria for a lin contractor specific servicing complaints. nited number of Public health licence applications, routine inspections of licensed premises and complaint investigation management effectively managed and actioned Manage identified public health and environmental issues in accordance with relevant legislation Internal and External Stakeholders Inform Consult Progress as at 30 June: The year to date figures for public health applications are as follows: 41 New Food Business Licence Applications; 40 Temporary Food Applications; 66 Non-Profit Temporary Food Applications; and 11 Private Water Samples Applications.
+Significant activities activities Key Performance Indicator Link to Corporate Plan Customers Engagement Level Progress as at 30 June: The Wastle Collection Contractor confinues to compty with the Key Performance Indicators (KPIs) established in the Wastle Collection Contract.
+That is, Ul Richards is meeting the criteria for a limited number of missed bins, delivering new bins within the specified in the previous repecting second repairing and/or replacing damaged bins within the prescribed timeframe and minimising contractor specific servicing comparises. d in the Waste Collection Contract.
+That is, J. thin the prescribed timeframe and minimising J Richards is meeting the criteria for a li contractor specific servicing complaints imited number of s.
+There have been 595 Waste Collection complaints recorded year to date, with 715,234 waste collection services being "conducted" rices being "conducted".
+Public health licence applications, routine inspections of licensed premises and complaint investigation management effectively managed and actioned Manage identified public health and environmental issues in accordance with relevant legislation Internal and External Stakeholders Inform Consult Progress as at 30 June: The year to date figures for public health applications are as follows: 41 New Food Business Licence Applications; 40 Temporary Food Applications; 65 Non-Profit Temporary Food Applications; and 11 Private Water Samples Applications.
 There were also a total of 85 Environmental Health Customer requests received year to date.
-The break up being 16 Food; 52 Public Health; 17 Immunisation Record enquiries od Applications; and 11 Private Water Sample: being 16 Food; 52 Public Health; 17 Immunisa .
-Applications. tion Record enquiries Effectively manage environmental authority registration applications, routine inspections of registered activities and environmental protection complaints Our region's environment assets are promoted, protected and enhanced Internal and External Stakeholders Inform Consult Progress as at 30 June: No new Environmental Authority Applications have been received year to date.
+The break up being 16 Food; 52 Public Health; 17 Immunisation Record enquiries od Applications; and 11 Private Water Sample being 16 Food; 52 Public Health; 17 Immuniss ss Applications. ation Record enquiries Effectively manage environmental authority registration applications, routine inspections of registered activities and environmental protection complaints Our region's environment assets are promoted, protected and enhanced Internal and External Stakeholders Inform Consult Progress as at 30 June: No new Environmental Authority Applications have been received year to date.
 127 Environmental Complaints received year to date.
 Regulation of Council's local laws An active, safe and healthy community Internal and External Stakeholders Inform Consult